 We can accommodate up to 10 (maximum) delegates per session.Details/quote

-They will be able to facilitate value-adding risk management projects that will form part of new product introduction (APQP & PPAP).
+Having completed the course, individuals will be empowered to facilitate value-adding risk management projects that will form part of new product introduction (APQP & PPAP) standard AS9145.
 Apart from nominated ‘Team Leaders’ all persons needing to apply risk-based thinking and risk management will benefit from attending this course.

 Risk-based thinking is one of the three core concepts of the AS9100:2016 series of standards (and ISO 9001:2015).
 It is a structured approach to considering risk qualitatively and quantitatively when defining the rigour and degree of formality needed to plan and control the QMS (quality management system), as well as its component processes and activities - and, of course, the design and manufacture of products and manufacturing processes.